naomifridman/Mine-Tweets-Google-Cloud-BigTable/GC_setup_guid.md

 You will be asked to confirm: account, project and choose default zone.<br>
 If some needed application, wasn't enables, you will be asked to enable it now.
 <br>
-Now you can install Java, Python and run the examples or write your own.
+Now continue  install Java, Python and run the examples or write your own.

 ## Step 7.
 Credentials
-In all example tutorials, an authentication process us needed.
+In all example tutorials, an authentication process is needed.
 But if you work from VM instance, as we do in this example, all authentication is done automatically.